tprasadtp/ubuntu-post-install/docs/tasks.md

 # What can it do?

 ## Add Repositories
-This will add the following repositories.
+This can add the following repositories.

+- Google Earth
+- Google Chrome
+- Spotify
+- Visual Studio Code
+- Signal Desktop
+- Mendeley Desktop
+- Google cloud SDK (google-cloud-sdk & gcsfuse)
+- Kubernetes
 - Insync
-- Google-Cloud-SDK
-- Google-Cloud GCSFUSE
-- Docker-CE (default add repository)
-- WineHQ (Latest wine builds)

 ??? tip "Using `--fix` falg"
     Please note that the above repositories are sometimes not updated for latest Ubuntu release and most certainly will not be available for upcoming release of Ubuntu(Alpha/Beta).
 It might take some time till the repositories are available for the latest release.
 Use -f or --fix command line option or --pre-release in case you are using a Development version of ubuntu to revert using latest available version of repositories (usually previous Ubuntu release or in case of Beta/Alpha latest stable release of ubuntu).
 [For more info see command line options.](/clioptions/#fix-for-latest-ubuntu-releases)

-- Google Earth
-- Google Chrome
-- Spotify
-- Visual Studio Code
-- Signal Desktop
-- Mendeley Desktop (Not added by default)

-!!! bug "Prefer local configuration"
-    The script uses remote config files (/api/version) to determine whether to add repository or not.
-It helps in disabling some repositories which are often source of trouble.
-They always try to reflect default choices of the script.
-If you wish to disable it or override it, use `--no-stats` option as it will disable remote configuration as well & local variables will determine the outcome.

-!!! tip "Your own Remote config"
-    You can use your own remote config file.
-You need following to do so.
-    - A Valid configuration file accessible over http/https/ftp without login.
-    - You can copy the files in cfg directory of this branch.
-    - Host the files on your own server/S3/website & Note the base url for that directory.
-    - Use --api-endpoint {protocol}://{BASE_URL} while running the script.
-(Note that there is no trailing slash)
-    - Config files should be accessible over {protocol}://{BASEURL}/version

-### Canonical partner repositories

-Following repositories are conditional and are determined based on the flags or conditions set.

-- Canonical Partner repositories

-  Canonical partner repositories are not configured or enabled for derivatives of Ubuntu because thee might be some conflicts.

-- WineHQ & Docker-Community-Edition (default is to add repositories)

-  WineHQ and Docker-CE have a switch mentioned in beginning of the script and by default are as follows.
-Change according to your needs.
-If you re using 16.04 and above leaving this unchanged is the best option.
+??? tip "Controlling which repository is added using config file"
+    You can set your YML file to decide which repository is added.
+Some repositories may no be suppoted on your architecture or distribution.
+Take a look at [config.yml](/api/config.yml) for example.
+If you omit a value, it defaults to false **ALWAYS**. do note that if you are using lists default values are different, they are mentioned in below.

-??? note "Default Variables"
+??? note "Default Variables if using Lists"
     ```bash
     #============================ Switches/ bools ================================